insight-creative/insight-creative-2018/blog/_posts/2020-02-13-why-pets-in-ad-campaign-sells.md

 And while some animals literally have to fight for daily survival, **animals feel non-threatening**.
 In a society that fosters competitiveness, it’s refreshing to connect with something that loves you simply because you’re YOU.

-We are exposed to hundreds of messaging every day asking us to buy this and do that.
+We are exposed to hundreds of messages every day asking us to buy this and do that.
 Next time you concept a new brand campaign, see if you can build your ideas around one of God’s creatures.
 After all, it worked for Budweiser.